 Of course, not all hands are the same size, so it wouldn't hurt to measure yours against some measuring spoons or cups, just so you know what you're working with.

 Fruit portion guide

-Although most fruits are 0 SmartPoints® and they provide a lot of health benefits – they still contain kilojoules that can impact weight loss if you go a little too fruity on the fruit.
+Although many fruits are on the ZeroPoint food list, and they provide a lot of health benefits, they aren't calorie-free.
 So, what should you aim for?
-The general rule of thumb is two serves of fruit a day, although you can eat more but your weight loss should be your guide.
+The general rule is two servings of fruit a day, although you can eat more but your weight loss should be your guide.

 - 1 medium – apple, banana, orange or pear

 - 2 small – apricots, kiwi fruit or plums